dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 ## intuneManagementExtension
-The **IntuneManagementExtension** lists the **IntuneManagementExtension** health on each Windows 10 device per day.
+The **intuneManagementExtension** lists the **intuneManagementExtension** health on each Windows 10 device per day.
 The data is retained for the last 60 days.

 |       Property      |                          Description                          | Example |
 |:-------------------:|:-------------------------------------------------------------:|:-------:|